mobialia/jmini3d/readme.md

 Build
 =====

-This project is built with Gradle.
+This project is built with the Gradle build tool, you can download it from http://www.gradle.org

 Buld Android demo and install it to the connected device or emulator:
 ```